youngboy/engine-docs/source/setup-lambda.md

 4. `origin.awsAccessKeyId` : Your Access Key ID.
 If not provided the proxy will attempt `AWS_ACCESS_KEY_ID`/`AWS_SECRET_KEY` environment variables, and EC2 instance profile.
 5. `origin.awsSecretAccessKey` : Your Secret Access Key.
 6. `origin.originType` : Set to `Lambda` to specify a Lambda GraphQL server origin.
 7. `frontend.host` : The hostname the proxy should be available on.
+For Docker, this should always be `0.0.0.0`.
 8. `frontend.port` : The port the proxy should bind to.
 9. `frontend.endpoint` : The path for the proxy's GraphQL server .
 This is usually `/graphql`.